Course Description

 Important: You should make every effort to attend class synchronously.
 While we will record class sessions, during class is the best opportunity to ask questions and get help from the instructors and others in the class. -

-I understand that some students will need to miss classes sometimes.
+We understand that some students will need to miss classes sometimes.
 That is fine and we will do our best to help you catch up, but regular attendance is the best way to learn.

 Help Session Times